Using Driver Verifier to identify issues with Windows drivers for advanced users

 The Driver Verifier Manager tool (Verifier.exe) is the preferred way to create and modify Driver Verifier settings and to gather statistics from Driver Verifier.
 Verifier.exe is located in the %WinDir%\System32 folder for every Windows installation.

 Driver Verifier Manager is the GUI included with Windows to configure Driver Verifier.
-Start the Driver Verifier Manager by using verifier.exe without any additional command-line switches.
+Start the Driver Verifier Manager by using verifier.exe without any other command-line switches.
 Whenever switches are included, the command-line based version of the utility is used.

 For help with configuring Driver Verifier, run